TheingiHK/ToDoList-Testing/README.md

 # ToDoList-Testing

-The project is implemented using the Java programming language.
+This project is implemented using the Java programming language.

 To execute the project, you can follow these steps: